The Superjesus: Reformation, Love and Violence and touring: 2012–2021

+The Superjesus: 2022-present

 In September 2022, the band announced a headlining tour for January 2023 in support of a forthcoming new single, 'Money'.
-The following month, the band confirmed that they would release their fourth studio album in 2023.
+The following month, the band confirmed that they would release their fourth studio album in 2023, which is being recorded at Studio 85 in the Blue Mountains and produced by drummer, Murray Sheridan.
 In December 2022, the band formally inducted lead guitarist Cam Blokland and drummer Murray Sheridan into the line-up.

+The Superjesus toured Australia from August through to December 2023, promoting their new single "Lights Out".

+On 21 March 2025, the band released their self-titled fourth studio album.